-Discover Where and When to see Cherry Blossom Trees in Seattle
+Discover Where and When to See Cherry Blossom Trees in Seattle

 You can visit Seattle at any time of year and have a good time, but it’s especially beautiful when the cherry blossom is in full bloom.
-If anything we say inspires you to explore Seattle with us, consider our collection of Private Tours of Seattle, and please get in touch if you have any questions.
+If anything we say inspires you to explore Seattle with us, consider our collection of Private Tours of Seattle, and please get in touch if you have any questions!

 When is the Best Time to see Cherry Blossoms in Seattle?

 Let’s cover the time of year first of all.
 Seattle’s cherry blossom season isn’t set in stone, as slight differences in the weather from year to year can change when the cherry blossoms are in full bloom.
+This adds a touch of mystery and anticipation, but it can make it a little trickier to plan a visit bang on time!

 If you’re from farther afield, it might be harder to hold off booking flights and accommodation; for these people, we recommend banking on mid to late March.